praekeltfoundation/certbot/README.md

 ```

 ### App configuration
 `marathon-acme` uses a single `marathon-lb`-like label to assign domains to app ports: `MARATHON_ACME_{n}_DOMAIN`, where `{n}` is the port index.
-The value of the label is a set of comma-separated domain names, although currently only the first domain name will be considered.
+The value of the label is a set of comma-separated domain names.

+**Note:** `marathon-acme` can only currently issue certificates with a single domain.
+This means multiple certificates will be issued for apps with multiple configured domains.

 The app or its port must must be in the same `HAPROXY_GROUP` as `marathon-acme` was configured with at start-up.

 We decided not to reuse the `HAPROXY_{n}_VHOST` label so as to limit the number of domains that certificates are issued for.

 ## Limitations
-The current biggest limitation with `marathon-acme` is that it will only issue one certificate for one domain per app port.
-This is to limit the number of certificates issued so as to prevent hitting Let's Encrypt rate limits.

 The library used for ACME certificate management, `txacme`, is currently quite limited in its functionality.
 The two biggest limitations are:
 * There is no [Subject Alternative Name](https://en.wikipedia.org/wiki/Subject_Alternative_Name) (SAN) support yet ([#37](https://github.com/mithrandi/txacme/issues/37)).
 Each certificate will correspond to exactly one domain name.
 This limitation makes it easier to hit Let's Encrypt's rate limits.
 * There is no support for *removing* certificates from `txacme`'s certificate store ([#77](https://github.com/mithrandi/txacme/issues/77)).
 Once `marathon-acme` issues a certificate for an app it will try to renew that certificate *forever* unless it is manually deleted from the certificate store.